ITV2: History

-On 7 October 2022, the ITV2 Twitter and YouTube accounts were replaced by ITVX accounts in order to streamline the ITV channels for an upcoming rebrand.
+On 19 September 2022, ITV2 and other ITV digital channels simulcast ITV's coverage of the funeral of Queen Elizabeth II at Westminster Abbey.

+On 8 October 2023, Big Brother made its debut on ITV, with a special launch show simulcast on both ITV1 & ITV2 watched by more than 2.5 million viewers.

+On 16 April 2025, it was announced that sister channel ITVBe would be closed and its programmes would move to ITV2, including The Only Way is Essex which previously aired on ITV2.
+Animated and live-action comedies such as Family Guy and G'wed would be retained on the ITV2 schedule.
+ITVBe's channel slots would be used to launch a new game show–centric channel named ITV Quiz.

 Most watched programmes

 The following is a list of the six most watched shows on ITV2, based on Live +28 data supplied by BARB up to 10 January 2019.

 Before Love Islands successful return, the highest rated show on the channel was episode 7.01 of Celebrity Juice, starring Phillip Schofield, on 9 February 2012.